Amilton Neves Cuna

 Nem tudo que brilha é ouro / All That Glitters Is Not Gold

-In 1954, Francisco de Castro designed the Grand Hotel in Beira.
-An iconic Art Deco building meant to represent unlimited luxury with its Olympic swimming pool dreamed of hosting wealthy tourists and businessmen, neither of which materialized beyond one Hollywood movie star and a handful of American Congressmen passing through.
-Eventually the hotel became too costly to maintain with limited clientele, and in 1963 it closed doors.
+In 1954, Francisco de Castro designed the Grand Hotel in Beira, an iconic Art Deco building intended to epitomize opulent luxury with its Olympic swimming pool.
+The hotel was envisioned as a haven for wealthy tourists and businessmen.
+However, beyond hosting a Hollywood movie star and a few American Congressmen, the anticipated affluent clientele never materialized.
+Ultimately, the hotel became too costly to maintain with its limited patronage and closed its doors in 1963.

 Amilton Neves Cuna, Untitled, from the series Nem tudo que brilha é ouro / All That Glitters Is Not Gold, 2019. © Amilton Neves Cuna